zapolnov/superplex3d_prototype/README.md

 Supaplex game logic
 -------------------

-The Supaplex game logic and disassembly scripts are provided **only for educational purposes**.
+**I believe, that you are not allowed to use the provided Supaplex game logic code and disassembly scripts in any way, be that a commercial, free or open-source project.
+Probably you are even not allowed to download and/or read those files.**

 Unfortunately, I didn't find a way to contact the original copyright holder (the Digital Integration company) for a permission.
 But Maarten Egmond